Link Drop-In Outreach Worker

 Ensures participant numbers and activities are maintained to a certain level to ensure continued funding

-Liaises with community partners, professions, and other stakeholder with the goal of connected youth to relevant services and agencies
+Liaises with community partners, professions, and other stakeholders with the goal of connected youth to relevant services and agencies

 Communication between Outreach Workers and youth is confidential